Table of contents

 1. In the SAP WinGUI, run the VSCANPROFILE transaction, then select the SAP operation that requires virus scan.

-For example, select Active for /SCET/GUI_UPLOAD or /SCET/GUI_DOWNLOAD and then click the Save icon.
+For example, select Active for /SCET/GUI_UPLOAD or /SCET/GUI_DOWNLOAD, and then click the Save icon.

 SAP VSCAN profile

-2. In Edit mode, click New Entries.
+2. In edit mode, click New Entries.

 The virus scan profiles define how specific transactions (file uploads, file downloads, and so on) are handled corresponding to the virus scan interface.
 To use the previously configured virus scan adapter in the application server, you need to create a new virus scan profile.